The Hermitian axiom on two-dimensional topological quantum field theories

 \section{The Hermitian Axiom}

-In \cite{atiyah1989}, after formulating the axioms \labelcref{tqft1} to \labelcref{tqft4}, Atiyah notes that they have yet to give a relation between the values of the TQFT on $M$ and $M^*$.
-Thus, he proposes an additional axiom \labelcref{herm} that provides such a relation, in the case the ground field is the field $\mathbb{C}$ of complex numbers.
+In (\cite{atiyah1989}), after formulating the TQFT axioms, Atiyah notes that they have yet to give a relation between the values of the TQFT on $M$ and $M^*$.
+Thus, he proposes an additional axiom (\cref{herm}) that provides such a relation, in the case the ground field is the field $\mathbb{C}$ of complex numbers.
 To state the Hermitian axiom, we assume that for each $(d-1)$-dimensional manifold $\Sigma$, the vector space $Z(\Sigma)$ comes equipped with a nondegenerate Hermitian structure.
 That is, there is a nondegenerate Hermitian form $h_{\Sigma}: Z(\Sigma) \times Z(\Sigma) \to \mathbb{C}$, linear in the first argument and conjugate-linear in the second.
 The Hermitian form $h_{\Sigma}$ on $Z(\Sigma)$ induces a conjugate linear isomorphism $H: Z(\Sigma) \to Z(\Sigma)^*$ through $H(v) = h_{\Sigma}(\cdot, v)$.
-Then for a manifold $M$ with boundary $\partial M$, the Hermitian axiom states that $Z(M^*)$ is identified with $H(Z(M))$ under the isomorphism from $Z(\partial M^*)$ to $Z(\partial M)^*$ provided by \labelcref{tqft2}:
+Then for a manifold $M$ with boundary $\partial M$, the Hermitian axiom states that $Z(M^*)$ is identified with $H(Z(M))$ under the isomorphism from $Z(\partial M^*)$ to $Z(\partial M)^*$ provided by the involutory axiom:

 These Hermitian structures on the vector spaces associated to $(d-1)$-dimensional manifolds are required to satisfy the following natural properties: \begin{enumerate} \item If $Z(\Sigma)$ has Hermitian form $h$, then $Z(\Sigma)^*$ has the Hermitian form